Random-Liu/kubernetes/docs/devel/faster_reviews.md

 practices" around code reviews.

 You've just had a brilliant idea on how to make Kubernetes better.
 Let's call that idea "FeatureX".
-Feature X is not even that complicated.
+FeatureX is not even that complicated.
 You have a pretty good idea of how to implement it.
 You jump in and implement it, fixing a bunch of stuff along the way.
 You send your PR - this is awesome!
 And it sits.
 And sits.
 A week goes by and nobody reviews it.
 Finally someone offers a few